BorisMorel/LdapBundle/README.md

+# Support

+Dropping support for symfony versions < 3.0.
+Recent patches might not be compatible with versions lower than 3.0 since some of the core methods were deprecated and removed from this package.

 # LdapBundle

 LdapBundle provides LDAP authentication without using Apache's `mod_ldap`.
 The bundle instead relies on PHP's [LDAP extension](http://php.net/manual/en/book.ldap.php) along with a form to authenticate users.
 LdapBundle can also be used for authorization by retrieving the user's roles defined in LDAP.